isabella232/PPDB/README.md

 `$db` is the eaither `ROOT_DB` or `ROOT_DB_FORWARD`

-`$sel` is an array of selector of tables that you want
+`$sel` is an array of selector of items in a table